mosabami/msdocs-python-flask-webapp-quickstart/README.md

 # Stage 1: Deploy a Simple Python (Flask) web app to AKS Landing Zone

 This is the sample Flask application for the Azure Quickstart [Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python).
+It is part of a multi-step process to deploy the smartbrain app but can also be used as a standalone guide.
+Access the main repo here: https://github.com/mosabami/smartbrain.

 In this stage you will follow the instructions below to deploy it into an AKS Landing Zone.
 Get started by creating the landing zone using AKS Deploy Helper using the commands provided below (you don't have to click on any of the links).

 If you need an Azure account, you can [create on for free](https://azure.microsoft.com/en-us/free/).

 ## Getting started - AKS Deploy Helper

-We can leverage [AKS Deploy Helper](https://github.com/Azure/AKS-Construction) to quickly create a suitable environment with AKS cluster and Azure Appplicaton Gateway.
+We can leverage [AKS Deploy Helper](https://github.com/Azure/AKS-Construction) to quickly create a suitable environment with AKS cluster and Azure Applicaton Gateway.

 Begin deployment by running the commands below in a bash terminal.
 You can always use Azure cloud shell.
 This will deploy the following resources for the AKS landing zone:
 * AKS cluster